circleci/circleci-docs/jekyll/_docs/docker.md

 description: Continuous Integration and Delivery with Docker
 ---

 CircleCI currently offers beta support for running Docker within build containers.
 Docker is an extremely flexible tool that supports many different use cases.
 This article attempts to address several of the most popular uses for Docker on CircleCI, but it is not an exhaustive list.

 Note that this article assumes some knowledge of Docker.
 If you are just getting started with Docker, then take a look at the [Docker docs](http://docs.docker.com/userguide/) first.

-### Basic usage
+## Basic usage

-To use Docker on CircleCI, simply add Docker as a required service in your `circle.yml` file like this:
+CircleCI pre-installs Docker Engine v{{ site.data.trusty.versions.summary.docker }} in the default build image, Ubuntu 14.04 "Trusty".
+To enable it, simply add Docker as a required service in your
+`circle.yml` file like this:

 ```